gardener/gardener/docs/concepts/controller-manager.md

 If it gets actively used again this timestamp will be removed.
 After some time the `.status.staleAutoDeleteTimestamp` will be set to a timestamp after which Gardener will auto-delete the `Project` resource if it still is not actively used.

-The component configuration of the Gardener Controller Manager offers to configure the following options:
+The component configuration of the `gardener-controller-manager` offers to configure the following options:

 * `minimumLifetimeDays`: Don't consider newly created `Project`s as "stale" too early to give people/end-users some time to onboard and get familiar with the system.
 The "stale project" reconciler won't set any timestamp for `Project`s younger than `minimumLifetimeDays`.
 When you change this value then projects marked as "stale" may be no longer marked as "stale" in case they are young enough, or vice versa.
 * `staleGracePeriodDays`: Don't compute auto-delete timestamps for stale `Project`s that are unused for only less than `staleGracePeriodDays`.
 This is to not unnecessarily make people/end-users nervous "just because" they haven't actively used their `Project` for a given amount of time.
 When you change this value then already assigned auto-delete timestamps may be removed again if the new grace period is not yet exceeded.